Directed by Richard Nosworthy

 Her Blues made its debut in 2017.
 It started out with a small performance at Alma Cafe in Cape Town (2017).
 In 2018 Iluminar Productions expanded on the original idea and launched the full scale music production in Stellenbosch, Bonnievale and Durbanville.
 Since then the show was invited to the Caledon Casino and formed part of the Morning Melodies Concert Series at Baxter theatre in Cape Town.
 Her Blues had two sold out shows at Woordfees 2019 and made a quick turn in Gauteng as well.

-In 2020 Blues lovers can look forward to a stripped-down version of the show – putting the show back in its cabaret shoes- with a 3 piece ensemble consisting of Luna Paige on vocals, Simon Orange on keys & organs and Michael Bester on guitars.
+Blues lovers can look forward to a stripped-down version of the show – putting the show back in its cabaret shoes- with a 3 piece ensemble consisting of Luna Paige on vocals, Simon Orange on keys & organs and Ben Badenhorst on guitars.
 The show will include some extra / new songs and promises to be equally entertaining and moving.
 These shows kick off in February 2020 in the Western Cape.
+To see where you can catch the Her Blues Trio, visit our Events Page.
 The smaller ensemble makes the production more affordable and easy to take on the road.
 Smaller venues can now also host this show.

 For inquiries / bookings contact: firstname.lastname@example.org